Stability and Self-Organized Patterns in Coupled Ecohydrological--Fire Dynamics: A Model of Vegetation--Rainfall--Bushfire Interactions: Introduction

 We stress that, to keep the analysis as simple as possible, we have assumed the terrain to be flat and homogeneous (variations of fuel and slope can be taken into account, for example, by replacing the Laplacian with an inhomogeneous diffusion operator).

 The above equations can be summarized in the system

+We mention that it is also interesting to consider variations of the model in~\eqref{0dojc320yjyouj-3erfg} to account for the fact that plants compete for resources (such as water, nutrients) in a spatial neighborhood.
+This competition effect reduces vegetation growth where nearby biomass is high, providing a ``negative feedback'' on the variation of~$v$.
+This additional competition feature will be incorporated in the forthcoming equation~\eqref{NUOVO}: to initially maintain the analysis as simple as possible, at this stage we focus on the simpler model in~\eqref{0dojc320yjyouj-3erfg}.

-An interesting simplification of this system of partial differential equations occurs in the absence of spatial diffusion, namely when~$c:=d:=0$.
+An interesting simplification of the system of partial differential equations in~\eqref{0dojc320yjyouj-3erfg} occurs in the absence of spatial diffusion, namely when~$c:=d:=0$.
 In this case, the problem can be considered as independent of the space variable~$x$ and boils down to the system of ordinary differential equations

+We now motivate our analysis by presenting a series of concrete examples that illustrate the types of behaviors that we seek to extract from the mathematical study of~\eqref{ODE}.
+In this regard, we recall that, especially in semi-arid ecosystems, vegetation often displays spatial self-organization, such as stripes and spots, see Figure~\ref{FIG1}.
+For further images about field observations of patterns in several types of vegetation, see~\cite[Figure 1 A--E]{HARD}, \cite[Figure~1 A--G]{RIET2}, and~\cite[Figure~1 A--H, Figure~2 A--C, Figure~3 A--C, Figure~4 A--B]{BORGO}.
+Examples of aerial images of water patterns are also displayed in Figure~\ref{FIGWA}.
+For related patterns in different environments, see for example~\cite{WU05} for landscapes in savanna parklands, \cite{HIEM} for krummholz patches and ribbon forests, and the references therein.

+The mathematical study of self-organized vegetation patterns in semi-arid regions was also considered in~\cite{SHE}; the author deals with a system of two partial differential equations for plant and water densities (presented in (1a) and (1b) there).
+This model was first introduced in~\cite{KLAUS}, is similar to but distinct from~\eqref{ODE} here, and does not account for fire activity.
+Vegetation patches have been also analyzed in~\cite{HARD} via two partial differential equations describing biomass density and ground water density (see in particular equations~(1) and~(2) there) to understand desertification phenomena; in this setting, stability and bushfire activity were not specifically considered, but the model predicted the coexistence of intermediate states between bare soil at low precipitation and homogeneous vegetation at high precipitation, leading to formations in the form of spots, stripes, and holes.

+Patterns are also known to appear in relation to bushfire activities, especially in terms of burn scars, which are visible from satellite images relying on visible and near-infrared light: the burn scars usually appear black, brown, or brick red and stand out in contrast to vegetation, which appears bright green, see Figure~\ref{FIG3}.

+Mathematical models for plant biomass, soil water, and surface water were also considered in~\cite{RIET}.
+These models were retaken in~\cite{HID} in view of numerical simulations showing long- range hyperuniformity of vegetation patterns (see Figures~A1--A4 there for aerial images of vegetation patterns across the world); in this setting, wildfires, together with droughts and overgrazing, are typically treated as disturbances and not incorporated into the analysis.

+See~\cite{SCAN, H78} for an analysis of the positive feedback between vegetation and resource accumulation, and an effort to identify the essential factors in the process in order to simplify the modeling accordingly.

+See also~\cite{KEANE} for the design and algorithms of simulations highlighting the dynamics of landscape fires and vegetation, and~\cite{2015, 2017, 2022} for the description of the dynamic processes that interact between wildland fire and vegetation.
+Data about the landscape mosaic of vegetation in comparison to rainfall and fire events were studied in~\cite{ETTEN}, especially in terms of time-series analysis.